eric-asare/Hostuki/README.md

-A fake cloud hosting website, built with HTML 5, CSS and Javascript.
+A cloud hosting website, built with HTML 5, CSS, and Vanilla Javascript deployed to Netlify.